Help for Vicodin Addiction

 - Improved ability to sleep.

 Addiction to Vicodin is common because the substance activates an increase of a chemical in the body called dopamine.
-Dopamine is a neurotransmitter that provides a strong, rewarding feeling that promotes continued use.
+Dopamine is a neurotransmitter that provides a strong, rewarding feeling which promotes continued use.

 Even though no one sets out to be an addict, Vicodin accounts for tens of thousands of addictions in the United States alone.
-Vicodin users, even without an addiction, experience undesirable effects such as:
+Vicodin users, even without an addiction, experience undesirable effects of Vicodin use, such as:

 - Inability to concentrate.